 Students who represent the University in a particular sport and who are awarded a Blue or Half-Blue are asked to inform the Tutorial office of the award so that a correct record is kept.
-Blues and Half-Blues are eligible to attend the Norfolk Commemoration, the College's major event of the year.
-Please see 8.9.12 for further information.
+Blues and HalfBlues are eligible to attend the Norfolk Commemoration, the College's major event of the year.